-Alessa Rosati is an Associate Marriage and Family Therapist.
+Alessa Rosati is a Licensed Marriage and Family Therapist.
 She graduated from Adler University with a Master’s Degree in Couple and Family Therapy.
 Along with her work in private practice, Alessa has experience working in school environments and hospital settings.
 She specializes in helping adolescents and adults with relationship difficulties, issues of low self-esteem, grief and loss, anxiety, and stress.

 Arielle Miree, MA, LPC

 Arielle received her M.A. in Mental Health Counseling from Trinity International University.
 She has a passion for helping people heal and grow in order to live a meaningful life.
 She values authentic relationships and creating a safe space for clients.
 She has experience working with those struggling with addictions and co-occurring disorders.
 Arielle enjoys working with a variety of clients including athletes and artists.